opiopan/elflet/README.md

 * **IR transmitter**<br>
 You can transmit IR remote controller signal by specifying the above level abstracted represatation.<br>
-elflet supports two protocols for IR transmitter,
+elflet supports two protocols for IR transmitter,
 The first one is [REST](https://github.com/opiopan/elflet/blob/master/docs/REST.md) , and the other one is original binary protocol.